-An all-round athlete, John Selby was both a professional sprinter as well as a professional cricketer.
+An all-round athlete, John Selby was a professional sprinter as well as a professional cricketer.
 He ran under the pseudonym of ‘Bendigo’s Novice’, his patron being the famous prizefighter of that name, who was also a frequenter of the Trent Bridge ground.
-Selby’s favourite distance was 120 yards and he won a number of races held at Trent Bridge in addition to being twice placed in the Sheffield Handicap.
+Selby’s favourite distance was 120 yards and he won a number of races held at Trent Bridge, in addition to being twice placed in the Sheffield Handicap.

-After two moderate seasons in Nottinghamshire XI, he struck a much improved form in 1872, his average rising from 8.89 in 1871 to 42.28, though this, in some part, is due to an innings of 128* v Gloucestershire at Trent Bridge, during which he only just missed becoming the first Nottinghamshire player to record a century in county cricket at Trent Bridge – in the same innings F.Wild gained his distinction; Selby was, however, presented with £17 for his score.
+After two moderate seasons in Nottinghamshire XI, he struck much improved form in 1872, his average rising from 8.89 in 1871 to 42.28, though this is, in some part, due to an innings of 128no v Gloucestershire at Trent Bridge, during which he only just missed becoming the first Nottinghamshire player to record a century in county cricket at Trent Bridge – in the same innings his teammate and the 'keeper Frederick Wild gained that distinction; Selby was, however, presented with £17 for his score.

-In 1873, he completely fell away and only his brilliant fielding kept him in the XI, so poor was his form that he was entirely absent from the Nottinghamshire side in 1874.
+In 1873, he completely fell away and only his brilliant fielding kept him in the XI; so poor was his form that he was entirely absent from the Nottinghamshire side in 1874.

-Residing in Nottingham all his life save for a brief period at Burton Joyce, Selby was at one time landlord of the Earl of Lincoln Arms in Woodborough Road, Nottingham.
+Residing in Nottingham all his life (save for a brief period at Burton Joyce), Selby was at one time landlord of the Earl of Lincoln Arms in Woodborough Road, Nottingham.

 After retiring from first-class matches he was unsuccessful in various financial enterprises and in 1893 he faced a criminal charge.
 Happily he was acquitted, but soon afterwards he suffered a paralytic stroke and was removed to Nottingham General Hospital, where he died on 11 March 1894.